DigiBP/Hoselupf/README.md

 #### Starting the workflow

 When the minimum inventory for a product is undercut, a message is posted to the message queue (MQ), which initializes the workflow in Camunda.
+This input from the ERP system is mocked by a Microsoft Forms entry, which is automatically forwarded to Camunda using Power Automate.

 #### Requesting data from MES

-To avoid parallel requests to the MES for the same materials, Camunda shall post a message to the MQ to start the request (serialization for an edge case).
-The API Hub would then contact the MES to return the capacity information.
+To avoid parallel requests to the MES for the same materials, Camunda will ask production equipment availability in a synchronous manner via an API.
 This service will be mocked in the particular use case.
 Therefore, the (mock) MES data will be stored in a SharePoint list.

 #### Creating requirements profile

 Depending on the result of the decision task, a RFQ profile needs to be created in SharePoint.
 This task can be handled synchronously.
-Therefor, the workflow engine triggers the API Hub, which creates the entry in SharePoint via MS Graph.
+Therefore, the workflow engine triggers a Power Automate API, which creates the entry in SharePoint.
 The purchasing department is automatically notified once such a new profile has been created.

 #### Initiating a request for quotations

-The purchasing department accesses the newly created profile via a Power App.
+The purchasing department accesses the newly created profile via a Power App (alternatively, directly via the SharePoint Online UI).
 The purchaser can verify the entry and start the request to partners.
 Once started, the potential providers receive a unique link to deposit their quotation on a custom portal.
+For the purpose of the demonstration, the link will be identical for every supplier, and the input will be collected via Microsoft Forms.

 #### Handing in quotations

-Quotations are entered/uploaded by the providers on a dedicated application.
-The data is automatically saved in SharePoint (via Graph API).
+As described above, quotations are entered/uploaded by the providers on a dedicated application.
+The data is automatically saved in SharePoint.
+In our showcase, the data input is made via Microsoft Forms.
+For security reasons, as well as for a better user experience, we recommend a custom solution (e.g., a PHP app communicating with SharePoint via the Microsoft Graph API) for the enterprise use.

 #### Select a quotation and close the RFQ